-Article 29.
+Article 31.
 Decisions

-1. The judgments and orders for discontinuance of a case shall be rendered exclusively by the Court.
+1. Judgments and orders completing proceedings shall be rendered exclusively by the Court.

-2. All other orders shall be rendered by the Court if it is sitting, and by the President if it is not, unless otherwise provided.
-Decisions of the President that are not purely procedural may be appealed before the Court.
+2. All other orders shall be rendered by the Court if it is sitting and by the Presidency if it is not, unless otherwise provided.
+Decisions of the Presidency that are not merely procedural may be appealed from to the Court.